Operation Requests: Supplier Steps and Actions

 4. Confirmation

-Once the response is submitted, a confirmation page appears, showing the updated booking status for the service.
+After submitting their response, the supplier sees a confirmation screen showing the updated booking status of the service.

 Screenshot 2025-04-16 at 11.31.41